initia-labs/opinit-bots/executor/README.md

   //
   // If you don't want to use the bridge executor feature, you can leave it empty.
   "bridge_executor": "",
-  // RelayOracle is the flag to enable the oracle relay feature.
-  "relay_oracle": true,
   // MaxChunks is the maximum number of chunks in a batch.
   "max_chunks": 5000,
   // MaxChunkSize is the maximum size of a chunk in a batch.